microsoft/typespec/docs/tutorial.md

 The first step in using a library is to install it via `npm`.
 You can get `npm` and `node` from the [Node.js website](https://nodejs.org).

-If you haven't already intiialized your Cadl project's package.json file, now would be a good time to do so.
+If you haven't already initialized your Cadl project's package.json file, now would be a good time to do so.
 The package.json file lets you track the dependencies your project depends on, and is a best practice to check in along with any Cadl files you create.
 Run `npm init` create your package.json file.

 Then, in your Cadl project directory, type `npm install libraryName` to install a library.
 For example, to install the official Cadl REST API bindings and OpenAPI generator, you would type `npm install @cadl-lang/rest @cadl-lang/openapi3`.